dennisXZX/devops-notes/AWS-Fundamentals.md

 - Concerned with people within your account

 - CloudTrail is a service that enables governance, compliance, operational auditing, and rish auditing of your AWS account

+#### S3 (Simple Storage Service)

+- S3 is object based, which allows you to upload files (up to 5TB per file)

+- A bucket is just like a folder, which needs to be unique globally.
+Each bucket you create would have a URL.

+- When you upload a file to S3, you will receive a HTTP 200 code if the upload was successful.